tkaczmarzyk/specification-arg-resolver/README.md

 ### IsMember ###

-Filters with particular member in collection defined under `path` in `@Spec` annotation.
+Checks if the value passed as HTTP parameter is a member of a collection attribute of an entity (defined under `path` in `@Spec` annotation).

 Supports collections of multiple data types: numbers, booleans, strings, dates, enums.
+Only `@ElementCollection` annotation with basic data types is supported (collections of `Embeddable` objects or `@OneToMany` relationships with other entities are not supported).

-For example, for `luckyNumbers` table which contains association to `customers` table (one customer can have multiple lucky numbers) the following mapping can be introduced:
+For example, let's assume a `Customer` entity with `luckyNumbers` collection attribute (one customer can have multiple lucky numbers).
+The following mapping can be introduced:

     @Spec(path="luckyNumbers", params = "luckyNumber", spec=IsMember.class)